Frequently Asked Questions

 What do you do when it rains?

 When we want cover from the rain, we utilize a large tarp that covers our campfire ring and place other small tarps over activity areas in the forest classroom.
-Sometimes we put up a camping tent or use tarps over the children's forts, depending on the rain.
+Sometimes we enjoy activities under our lean-to, put up a camping tent, or use tarps over the children's forts, depending on the rain.
 If there is a lightening or thunder, we follow our emergency plans and take shelter.
 We are vigilant about monitoring for weather conditions to communicate with families and keep kids safe!
 We encourage you to use an app such as AccuWeather, The Weather Channel, or Dark Sky Weather.

 How do you structure learning opportunities with an age range from ages 3-5?